gordon-cs/gordon-360-api/docs/RemoteDesktopToVM.md

 1. Select the "Advanced" tab.
 Feel free to change the quality of the connection then scroll down to the very bottom to find multiple checkboxes and make the following changes:
    - Deselect "Share Printers"
    - Select "Server detection using Remote Desktop Gateway"
+   - If present, select "Use base credentials for gateway too"
    - Select "Ignore certificate"

 1. Click "Save and Connect" and continue